Sameer747/Learn-Linux/README.md

 # Linux
-* A Linux is both an OS and a Kernal
+* A Linux is both an OS and a Kernal.
-* Linus Torvalds created the linux kernal
+* Linus Torvalds created the linux kernal.
-* The kernal of an OS is the lowest level component of rhe OS which allows all the communication to happen
+* The kernal of an OS is the lowest level component of rhe OS which allows all the communication to happen.
-* Richard Stallman created the GNU which stands for **GNU's Not Unix**
+* Richard Stallman created the GNU which stands for **GNU's Not Unix**.